Nailing the Morning Routine for Back to School!

 - Be flexible: Roll with the punches and rearrange as necessary.
 Make adjustments and remember it’s not the end of the world if everything doesn’t fall into place.

 - Remain calm: You’ve got this!
 Show your kids that positivity goes a long way and that with each morning, you get a fresh start.

 The Organised Housewife has some incredible Back to School bundles of charts, labels, lunch boxes and more to help you achieve all of the above!
-Check out her collection of routine charts on her website.

 For more Back to School advice, take a look at our Back to School Tips blog.